tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 Simple enough.
-We could hook up this function to an input source somewhere on disk, and some output sink, but we'll need to make sure to satisfy the following conditions for the resulting program to be a streaming program:
+We could hook up this function to an input source somewhere on disk, and some output sink, but we'll need to make sure to satisfy the following conditions for the resulting program to be a *streaming* program:

 * evaluation of the output string should not be forced into memory all at once by any callers of `headLine`, and
 * the source of the input string needs to be closed *soon enough* to prevent open handles from accumulating.

-Additionally, for the program to be correct,
+Additionally, for the program to be a *correct* program,

 * the source of the input string should not be closed before the output string has been fully evaluated.